1millionwomentotech/toolkitten/summer-of-code/week-11/day-3.md

 Today we will learn:

 * How to create cloud recognition targets and implement them in unity
-* How to update the information of a target without changin any information in our app
+* How to update the information of a target without changing any information in our app
 * How to process the target metadata with a simple c# string tokenizer

 ### Create Cloud target databases

 Cloud targets are targets that exist on your account database rather than on the device.
-Right now, everytime you want to update an image target or want to include another target to your databas, you would have to download the .unitypackage file and reimport it.
-Cloud targets allow the users of your app to get your target updates without requiring to reinstall the app.
+Right now, everytime you want to update an image target or want to include another target to your database, you would have to download the .unitypackage file and reimport it.
+Cloud targets allow the users of your app to get your target updates without requiring you to reinstall the app.

-Uploading the image target works similar as for device databases.
+Uploading the image target works similar to device databases.
 However, this time the target manager will allow you to include some motedata on it.
-This can be a string that we will process later
+This can be a string that we will process later.

 ### Setting up a cloud target in Unity

-* Insert a cloud recognition object and a Cloud image target
+* Insert a Cloud Recognition Object and a Cloud image target
 * Set up the keys of the database
-* Create a scritp to handle the cloud-reco behaviour
+* Create a scritp to handle the CloudRecoBehaviour

 ```csharp